Approved by the Energy, Environment, and Water Policy Committee on December 20, 2023

 • Alterations to surface and groundwater patterns that will require changes to the transportation and waterpower-generation industries, water supply systems, and flood control measures.

-• Climate extremes such as floods, droughts, and other significant variations in hydrologic patterns may necessitate changes or additions to flood control measures and public stormwater infrastructure in order to adequately safeguard the public and local ecosystems.
+• Climate extremes such as floods, droughts, and other significant variations in hydrologic patterns may necessitate changes or additions to flood control measures and public stormwater infrastructure to adequately safeguard the public and local ecosystems.

-• Changes in ocean levels that will require adaptation of infrastructure design in coastal areas, including ports, as well as residential and industrial areas.
+• Changes in ocean levels will require adaptation of infrastructure design in coastal areas, including ports, as well as residential and industrial areas.

 • Changes in permafrost conditions that require retrofitting existing foundations and alterations to foundation and roadway designs.